rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     yum search vnstat
     ## vnstat.x86_64 : Console-based network traffic monitor

-The installation of the tools on your server is done by simply executing this command.
+To install the tools on your server, simply execute the following command.

     yum install iptraf vnstat